fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/Ex7ibm.md

-# Lab 2: Data Engineering Ingest Data in Fabric with Fabric Copilot
+# Exercise 3: Data Engineering Ingest Data in Fabric with Fabric Copilot

- In the labs, you'll create a simple data pipeline to bring in customer sales data.
+In the exercise, you will create a simple data pipeline to bring in customer sales data.
 You are using the KiZAN Fabric Tenant - where we have Copilot enabled, demonstrate doing the same thing, but by using a new Data Flow Gen2 And leveraging the native integration of Copilot to use natural language to ingest and transform your data.

+### Estimated Duration: 80 minutes

+## Lab objectives

+You will be able to complete the following tasks:

+- Task 1: Create New - Dataflow Gen2

-# Create New - Dataflow Gen2
+### Task 1: Create New - Dataflow Gen2

 1. Select the workspace **fabric-<inject key="DeploymentID" enableCopy="false"/>** (this is the workspace that mimics the lab environment)